 WooCommerce is versatile.
 As the store owner, you have the option to sell both physical and digital goods.
 You can even sell services like plumbing, your time or sell digital items with instant access via download.
 Woo-commerce hails this as “your store your way”.
 Of course, the option to sell variants of products and multiple configurations of those products are available as well.

 Creating a new product on WooCommerce is simple and streamlined.
 With multiple options, such as sales price and duration, to even how numbers are displayed in your total give the impression of real control.
 The store can also be controlled from your smart-phone for the mobile mogul.

 Almost every theme on WooCommerce comes with built-in SEO features.
 One of my personal favorite separate SEO plugins is the Yoast WooCommerce SEO plugin.
 This plugin makes it possible to add things such as Pinterest specific details to create a rich pin that includes all information, leading to more people clicking on the product on social networks.
-Yoast WooCommerce SEO plugin also has optimization for keywords per page and real-time suggestion for internal links creating a greater average time on page which is important in the Google metric.
+Yoast WooCommerce SEO plugin also has optimization for keywords per page and real-time suggestion for internal links creating a greater average time on the page which is important in the Google metric.

 Other WooCommerce SEO plugins do offer analytical tools for SEO optimization as well.
 If you’re confused about how to make your website stand out or just want to talk about SEO optimization for your eCommerce store, reach out today and let us see how we can help.

 Plugin and Extensions